Contents

 Colleagues must provide the trust with their notice of resignation in writing; the trust does not accept verbal resignations.
 Upon resigning, the employee is expected to work their full contractual notice period, as defined in the trust notice periods above, unless otherwise explicitly agreed and confirmed in writing by the appointing officer or line manager.

-Colleagues are responsible for ensuring that the line ,anger or appointing officers receives their resignation letter in good time.
+Colleagues are responsible for ensuring that the line manager or appointing officers receives their resignation letter in good time.
 A colleague’s notice period will commence from the date the letter is received within the trust.

 5.3.4 Rights and obligations during the notice period